Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 You can also visit Dracula’s castle on a full-day tour from Bucharest.
 Click here for more info.
 You can do a guided tour of communist Bucharest.
 Click here for more info.
 Finally, you can go on a bike tour.
 Click here for more info.

 So… Yeah I think Bucharest is a city you have to see.
-How long shoud you stay?
+How long should you stay?
 3 days in Bucharest, it’s perfect!
 Bucharest is not a popular capital city (yet), everything is cheap, and people are nice.
 Think about it!
 If you stay more than a few days in Romania, why not do a Romanian road trip?
+You can also check out this list of places to visit in Romania!

 The easiest way to get to Bucharest is by plane.
 Bucharest is not easily reachable overland.
 Click here to check the latest flight prices.